-1. Fog Machine may be checked out on Connect2 for use only on

-Cinema Sound Stage, and only for courses that have conducted a class demonstration.

-- a.
-Undergrad and/or MFA thesis students (CINE 620/ CINE 894) may check out the fog machine for use outside of the Cinema Sound Stage. - 2.
-Matthews Doorway Dolly may be checked out on Connect2 for use only on Cinema Sound Stage. - 3.
-Arri LS-C RGB LED Fresnel may be checked out on Connect2 by instructors conducting class-use demonstrations.
+- Fog Machine may be checked out on Connect2 for use only on Cinema Sound Stage, and only for courses that have conducted a class demonstration. - Undergrad thesis and/or MFA students (CINE 620/ CINE 894) may check out the fog machine for use outside of the Cinema Sound Stage. - Matthews Doorway Dolly may be checked out on Connect2 for use only on Cinema Sound Stage, and only for courses that have conducted a class demonstration. - Arri ST1 Studio Fresnel and Intellytech F-300 LED Fresnel may be checked out on Connect2 for use only on Cinema Sound Stage, and only for courses that have conducted a class demonstration. - Arri LS-C RGB LED Fresnel may be checked out on Connect2 for use only on Cinema Sound Stage by: MFA students; or CINE 620 thesis students with instructor approval.